Area code 575

 Area code 575 is a telephone area code in the North American Numbering Plan (NANP) for the U.S. state of New Mexico.
-The numbering plan area (NPA) comprises all of the state outside the Albuquerque, Santa Fe, Farmington, and Gallup metropolitan and micropolitan areas, which use area code 505.
+The area code was created in 2007 in an area code split of area code 505, whose service area was reduced to the Albuquerque, Santa Fe, Farmington, and Gallup regions to provide more telephone numbers to the most populated parts of the state.
+Area code 575 serves the rest of the state.

+History

-Operation of area code 575 commenced on October 7, 2007, splitting from NPA 505.
-Area code 505 is one of the original area codes established when the American Telephone and Telegraph Company (AT&T) created the first nationwide telephone numbering plan in 1947, when the code served the entire state.
+When the American Telephone and Telegraph Company established the first nationwide telephone numbering plan in 1947, the state of New Mexico was designated as a single numbering plan area and was assigned area code 505 in the group of 86 original North American area codes.

+On October 7, 2007, the numbering plan area was reduced in size to the high-population centers in the northwest of the state, and the rest of the state was renumbered with area code 575.

-Since October 2007, the area code has been the last area code in the United States introduced by an area code split.
+The area code has been the last area code in the United States introduced by an area code split.
 All new area codes added in the U.S. since have been by overlays, in which a new code is added to an existing NPA.

 Prior to October 2021, area code 575 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

+Service area

+At the time of the creation of 575, the numbering plan area comprised the following 120 rate centers.